TomMiksch/RankingSystem/README.md

 - Sports-Reference counts what most people refer to as "Week 0" as "Week 1" and that is reflected the use of this script

-- Run the script in terminal with the season, week, and set of rankings you'd like to use.
-For example, to run the rankings on Week 2 of the 2019 season using the 2018 week 2  rankings, enter
+- Run the script in terminal with the season and week you'd like to predict.
+For example, to run the rankings on Week 2 of the 2019 season, enter

-`python weekly_winners.py -y=2019 -w=2 -r=2018 -rw=2`
+`python weekly_winners.py -y=2019 -w=2`

 into your terminal